aichathub/aichathub.github.io/README.md

-### What is this project
+### What is NoteMessages

-React + Typescript web app for chatbot using gpt-4, gpt-3.5, your own custom language model such as mistral and llama.
+React + Typescript web app for taking notes by messaging

 ### How to run this locally